 Valay Shende, a video artist and sculptor whose work focuses on the troubles plaguing contemporary urban society and its members, was born in Nagpur in 1980.
-In 2000, He received his Diploma in an Art Teaching in Nagpur, and then went on to train at the Sir J.J.
+In 2000, He received his Diploma in an Art Teaching in Nagpur and then went on to train at the Sir J.J.
 School of Art, Mumbai, from which he graduated with a BFA in sculpture in 2004.
-Shende later completed completed an articst residency at the Open Air Program, Point Ephemere, Paris in 2006.
+Shende later completed an artist residency at the Open Air Program, Point Ephemere, Paris in 2006.

-He is a keen and sensitive observer of his surroundings and concerned about the common main's and tribulations of day to day life.
+He is a keen and sensitive observer of his surroundings and concerned about the common man's and tribulations of day-today life.

 Valay feels an artist owes a responsibility to society and firmly believes an ideal world ca re-created.